stitchdata/docs/_database-integrations/mysql-amazon-rds.md

              In the **Scheduling of Modifications** section, select the **Apply Immediately** option.
           3. Click **Modify DB Instance** to apply the changes.
-          4. Navigate to the Database Details page and locate the **Parameter group**.
+          4. Navigate to the Instance Details page and locate the **Parameter group**.
 Initially, the Parameter group should say `applying`.

              When it changes to `pending-reboot`, you can reboot the database and apply the changes.
           5. Scroll up to the top of the page and locate the **Instance actions** menu.
           6. In this menu, click **Reboot**.
           7. On the next page, click **Reboot** to confirm you want to reboot the instance.

           Rebooting the instance will take a few minutes.
-When the status of the **parameter group** changes to `in-sync` and the **DB instance status** (located at the top of the Database Details page) changes to `available`, the reboot will be complete:
+When the status of the **parameter group** changes to `in-sync` and the **DB instance status** (located at the top of the Instance Details page) changes to `available`, the reboot will be complete:

           ![An "Available" DB instance status for an RDS instance in the AWS console]({{ site.baseurl }}/images/integrations/rds-binlog-db-instance-status.png)

   - title: "Create a Stitch database user"
-    anchor: "db-user"
+    anchor: "create-a-database-user"
     content: |
       {% include note.html content="You must have the `CREATE USER` and `GRANT OPTION` privileges to complete this step." %}